-The services offered in Bowser Village Center have remained about the same since we moved here Things are much the same as when I purchased my home in 2007.
+The services offered in Bowser Village Center have remained about the same since we moved here none I think we need more construction ie houses not just by the water front

+Things are much the same as when I purchased my home in 2007.
 Some of the same real estate is even still for sale.
 Very few new businesses or development along the highway corridor and some locations are looking rougher and more decrepit because they are not maintained properly.